Things you can buy:

 The sacred tree is in the Maya folklore and other cultures around the world also concern themselves with it.
 It has several names such as “the sacred cross,” “the tree of life,” “the sacred tree of life,” and “the world tree.”
 The Maya sacred tree has been shown to be an astronomical reference to the cross in the sky made by the dark rift and the path of the sun, as seen from earth.
 So the tree of life is made out of two crossbars and it is part of the fixed background of the stars.

 It just so happens that on December 21, 2012 at high noon, the sacred tree will be perfectly oriented in the sky over the Maya.
 Since the brightness of the sun will obscure the stars of the Milky Way, we need to push a magic button to let us see the Milky Way, the dark rift and the planets near the sun at this time.
-When I used my astronomy software program to see this, I got the above screenshot.
+When I used my astronomy software program to see this, I got the first screenshot in this essay.
 Here it is again:

-The sun will be in the middle of the dark rift, the Maya birth canal, on the solstice.
+The sun will be in the middle of the dark rift, the Maya birth canal, on the winter solstice.
+The

-The sacred tree will be above the Maya with the sun exactly between Mars and Venus.
+sacred tree will be above the Maya with the sun virtually exactly between Mars and Venus.

 At high noon, the sacred tree will contain a large planetary configuration centered around the sun.
 If we draw a horizontal line through the sun, we have one of the crossbars of the tree of life.
 On the left side of this crossbar, we will have the planet Mars.
 To the right of Mars will be Pluto and then the sun.
 To the right of the sun will be Mercury and then at the far right of this crossbar, we will have Venus.
-While Pluto is never visible to the naked eye, the Maya were very familiar with the other three planets and they were so interested in Venus that they had a calendar to track its motion.
+Since Pluto is never visible to the naked eye, I don't think that the Maya were concerned with it, but I mention it here for completeness since it is actually present.
+The important point is that the Maya were very familiar with the other three planets and they had calendars to track their motion.

 Now, I call this crossbar the crossbar of light since all these objects either reflect or give off light.
 The sun will be virtually exactly in the middle of Mars and Venus so this crossbar will be very balanced around the sun.
 The dark rift makes what I call the crossbar of darkness.
 At midday, this crossbar is not exactly vertical but it is 30 degrees shy of vertical.